dcodev1702/mde-wsl2-intune-setup/README.md

 This repository shows how to deploy the Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux 2 (WSL2) as a Windows Win32 app in Microsoft Intune.

-The goal is simple: if a Windows endpoint has WSL2, Intune should install the Defender for Endpoint WSL plug-in.
+The goal: If a Windows endpoint has WSL2 installed, Intune should install the Defender for Endpoint WSL plug-in.
 If the endpoint does not have WSL2, the app should stay not applicable.

 ## Why this is necessary